Cover of Prometheus Bound

 GBM Assessment (Score: 8/10)

 Prometheus Bound, attributed to Aeschylus, is the archetype of rebellion against divine tyranny, depicting the Titan Prometheus punished by Zeus for giving fire to humanity.
-The figure of Prometheus as a symbol of defiance and creative suffering profoundly influenced the Romantic movement and continues to resonate in modern thought.
+The figure of Prometheus as a symbol of defiance and creative suffering shaped the Romantic movement and continues to resonate in modern thought.

 Percy Bysshe Shelley wrote Prometheus Unbound as a direct response to the play, and Karl Marx cited Prometheus as the patron saint of philosophy.
 Mary Shelley subtitled her novel Frankenstein as "The Modern Prometheus," extending the myth into the realm of science and creation.
 The play inspired Goethe, Byron, and generations of writers who saw in Prometheus the embodiment of human aspiration against oppressive authority.